-Now part of the Terminus product offering, Relationship Scoring gives true insight into the quality of relationships and level of engagement within your target accounts, so you can activate sales and trigger high-touch marketing campaigns.
+Relationship Scoring gives true insight into the quality of relationships and level of engagement within your target accounts, so you can activate sales and trigger high-touch marketing campaigns.

 Relationship data also forms the basis of sales and customer success coaching and pipeline forecasting, indicating how well your reps are doing at building 1-to-1 relationships within accounts, and whether those relationships are ramping up or fading away.

 Within the Terminus Data Studio, Relationship Data will be surfaced as columns in the Data Studio and Opportunity Insights reports, and within the Terminus Global Filters.
 This means that this data can be used to: